I Found A Greyhound

 I Found A Loose Greyhound found greyhound, help greyhound, lost greyhound, what do I do with a greyhound I found, greyhound tattoos, greyhound

 If you find a lost greyhound, your best bet is to call the area greyhound adoption groups and the racetrack, if there is one in your area.
-Most racetracks have on site adoption groups that will take in any greyhound, even if it never raced at that track.
+Racetracks have on site adoption groups that will take in any greyhound, even if it never raced at that track.
 Please don’t assume that the greyhound you found has been neglected or abused, even if it is in very poor condition.
-Greyhounds are very skinny dogs that can look horrible after just a day or two on the lam.
-They have thin skin that scars easily so scars and injuries are not generally signs of abuse.
+Greyhounds are very skinny dogs, that can look horrible after just a day or two on the lam.
+They have thin skin that scars easily, so scars and injuries are not generally signs of abuse.
 Keep calling groups until you find someone that can help you, even if you have to call groups out of state.
 Keep the greyhound indoors or (in nice weather) a safely fenced yard until you reach someone.
 Please do NOT turn the greyhound loose, tie it up or turn it into a kill shelter.

 The greyhound community is large and organized.
 Once the word gets out that there is a greyhound in need, a group WILL take the dog quickly and find its owners or rehome it.
 Please do NOT take the greyhound to an all breed shelter except as a last resort.
 Here is an excellent online resource for greyhound adoption groups near you.